 Please, No Bare Toes

-City Market Catacombs are an undeveloped historic asset and are not handicapped accessible.
+City Market Catacombs are an undeveloped historic asset and are not accessible for all guests.
 The Catacombs feature a very rough, uneven dirt floor.
 The tour is not navigable for guests with walkers, canes, strollers, or wheelchairs.
 We recommend closed-toed shoes.

 Alert to people with breathing sensitivities:

 The Catacombs are a musty, sometimes damp area.
 Guests are required to sign a waiver of liability to take the Catacombs tour.